ssagroup/ui-kit/CONTRIBUTING.md

 ### Building

 Once you've made changes to a library, you have to make a build to let other sub-project see those changes.
-For example, if you change something in the Utils library, you must build it first, then build the Core library.
+For example, if you change something in the Utils library, you must build it first, then build the Core library, and Widgets Library.
 After that the changes will be available in the Fitness Dashboard sub-project:

 ``` bash